SoftwareTester101/CucumberTestNgSeleniumDemoProj/README.md

 # Cucumber Selenium TestNG Java Demo Project

-The purpose of this project is to demonstrate my ability in automating web applications using Cucumber, Selenium, Java, TestNG using Page Obect Module.
+The purpose of this project is to demonstrate my ability in automating web applications using Cucumber, Selenium, Java, TestNG using Page Object Module.
-All sorts of interactions like forms, links, dropdowns, checkbox, radio buttons, alerts, popups, frames, windows, sliders, drag and drop, dynamic web elements etc were covered in the project.
+All sorts of interactions in on a web page like forms, links, dropdowns, checkbox, radio buttons, alerts, popups, frames, windows, sliders, drag and drop, dynamic web elements etc were covered in the project.

 You can find more information in this webpage: https://www.cucumber.io